 Seals like playing in the snow just as much as I do.
 In January and February I often see them resting on exposed rocks and snowy wharfs, alone or in groups.
 Marije and I drove to Holyrood today to see if we could find any, and we did:

-This Harp Seal was resting on a floating wharf; a private one behind a fence, so I wasn’t able to get any closer than about twenty metres.
+This harp seal was resting on a floating wharf; a private one behind a fence, so I wasn’t able to get any closer than about 20 metres.
 Here’s a close-up of the same seal:

 The seal had a good time, we had a good time, all in all it was a great Sunday!